ishanmadan1996/Deep-Neural-Network/README.md

 pip install requirements.txt
 ```

+Run all scripts in an ipython shell or a jupyter notebook.
 Execute the script below to create a deep neural network, train and test it.
 ```
 Tensorflow_Main.py